damien916/github-search-demo/README.md

 # github-search-demo
-Search public repositories of a github user with React/Graphql
+Search public repositories of a github user with React